 6. Consider your planned use

 Think about what you will be using your tripod for.
 If you plan on doing 30 minute exposures of star trails, then you definitely should be looking at some really expensive and very stable tripods.
 But if you are just looking for the extra stability and sharpness from exposures that are slightly too long to hand-hold, you don’t need such a beast.

 For example, I recently read a book by a photographer that does almost exclusively coastal photography.
 Almost all of his shots are obtained by using a wide angle lens, getting low to the ground and using a shutter speed that it is only moderately slow (usually around 1/4 of the second).
 When discussing tripods in his book, this author scoffed at the idea of using a big, heavy, expensive tripod.
 He had no use for it given his style.
 Also, since he routinely shoots low to the ground, the notion of making sure the tripod was tall enough was absurdity to him.
 Light, relatively inexpensive tripods work just fine for this photographer.

 The point is, if you have an idea of the type of photography you will be doing, tailor your tripod towards that.

 Cameras are getting smaller, not bigger.
 The mirrorless revolution is upon us.
 Therefore, it might be that you don’t need as much of a tripod as you previously did.

-It doesn’t take much to hold up a mirrorless camera and lens.
+It doesn’t take much to hold up a mirrorless camera and lens, so if that is what you have then look at smaller or cheaper options.
 On the other hand, a big DSLR with a long telephoto lens will require a large amount of support.
 So consider how much weight and stress you will be exerting on your tripod before deciding on a particular model.

 8. Avoid Very Cheap Tripods